A Concerned Parent Skip to main content

 Financial Aid: What You Need to Know

-There are many things you and your child should know before, during, and after applying for financial aid and scholarships.
-Visit the checklist for Federal Financial Aid to better help your son or daughter pay for his or her education.
+You and your child should know many things before, during, and after applying for financial aid and scholarships.
+Visit the checklist for Federal Financial Aid to help your son or daughter pay for his or her education better.

 The Importance of Building Credit Wisely